ahmadseleem/linter-ruby-reek/README.md

-Linter-Ruby-Reek => LRR
+Linter-Ruby-Reek = LRR
 =========================

 ## LRR: A neat Linter for Ruby files.

 ¶¶ This plugin *seriously* Works fine with reek! ¶¶

-We use *Reek* Ruby gem: a tool that examines Ruby classes, modules and methods.
+Using *Reek* Ruby gem: a tool that examines Ruby classes, modules and methods.

 ∑ ∑ Reports any code SMELLS. ∑ ∑

 We use The interface of the beautifull [Linter](https://github.com/AtomLinter/Linter)